justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 If you're looking to build one yourself, based on the parts I found it can range from **$45-100 CAD**.
 Getting the build to be <$40 would likely be possible if you hunt a bit harder for better deals, especially since switches and keycaps make up for a large portion of the overall cost.
 Alternatively, 3D printing your own keycaps is an option to further save some money.

-For my build, I chose the same TTC Frozen Silent v2 switches that I used on my [Corne keyboard](/posts/2025/05/corne-keyboard).
+For my build, I chose the same TTC Frozen Silent v2 switches that I used on my [Corne keyboard](/posts/2025/05/corne-keyboard), and I bought blank PBT in the XDA profile.
+I tried Cherry/OEM profile, but I wasn’t a fan of feel or look of the sharp corners.

 | Part                           | Quantity | Cost (in CAD) |
 | ------------------------------ | -------- | ------------- |